0xstan/0xstan.github.io/_posts/2021-01-29-shared_page_via_pte_overwrite.md

 }
 ```

-The program is simple, it allocates a page at address `0x666000`, then write
+The program is simple, it allocates a page at address `0x666000`, then writes
 the value `0xdeadbeef` into the very first 4 bytes of the new region.
 It then
-read the value each second.
+reads the value each second.
 Let's call this process our target process.

 Let's create another process, running the following C code: